NNLP-IL/Hebrew-Resources/README.rst

 This specific document is meant to be a list of Hebrew NLP resources, both for general use and to be used as reference when discussing what existing tools can be opened, adapted or integrated to help create a good Open Source foundation for NLP in Hebrew, as part of the `NLPH Project <https://github.com/NLPH/NLPH>`_.

-When contributing to the list, please add a link to the license, e.g. {`AGPL-3.0`_} or {?} for an unkonwn licesnse, for all non-paper resources.
+When contributing to the list, please add a link to the license for all non-paper resources, e.g. {`AGPL-3.0`_}, {?} for an unkonwn licesnse or {X} for unreleased/closed/copyrighted resources.
 For code resource, please also add the main language in which the tool is written, e.g. [Python] or [?] for an unknown programming language.

 .. contents::